kimmy/kbleabres.github.io/_posts/2014-06-03-Ruby_Sparks.md

 ![Ruby Sparks](/assets/RubySparks.png)

 The end of my summer vacation is nearing, and the same goes for my summer internship.
-I didn’t even feel that this is already my 7th week as an intern at ÆLOGICA.
+I'm already on my last week as an intern here at ÆLOGICA.

+During our internship, we are expected to experience developing web applications using Ruby on Rails.
+We were to contribute features to open source projects like Gitlab and Discourse.
+During these six weeks you will:
+ - experience all aspects of development using the in-demand Ruby on Rails web development framework.
+ - choose and implement features for one or more an open source projects
+ - create pull requests and hopefully get your code accepted by the project maintainers
+ - learn to deploy and automatically test web applications
+ - experience pair programming with AELOGICA developers on internal or client projects